How to Fill Cremation Jewelry

 - Use the toothpick to clear away any cremains from the threads.
 The cap should easily screw back in without obstruction.

-- At this point, you’ll close the urn with the screw.
-If you wish to permanently seal the urn, use the liquid adhesive.
+- At this point, you'll close the urn with the screw.
+If you wish to permanently seal the urn, use the liquid adhesive - waiting until the end to apply (otherwise, the liquid adhesive may drip into the cremation ashes).
 Close the screw only about 80%.
-Then spread a dot of the adhesive under the screw head using the toothpick – close immediately to 100% before the glue dries.
+Then spread a dot of the adhesive under the screw head using the toothpick - close immediately to 100% before the glue dries.
 Allow 24 hours for the glue to dry.

 Note: if your jewelry has a twist-off top, be sure the cap is in a position to lie flush when worn and in alignment with the flat side of the jewelry. (see video)

-- To finish, wipe your urn necklace or cremation bracelet with a fine cotton cloth to remove any stray ashes or fingerprints.
+- To finish, wipe your urn necklaceor cremation bracelet with a fine cotton cloth to remove stray ashes or fingerprints.
 It's recommended not to submerge the jewelry in water.

 Polly is a freelance writer and editor.
 She has taught poetry and writing at local universities, has mentored students of all ages, and developed and co-facilitated workshops on creativity, poetry, and creative writing.
 She enjoys dabbling in drawing and learning watercolors.
 Her poems and interviews have appeared in various print journals and magazines, including Poets & Writers, The Café Review, The Wisconsin Review, and the Aurorean.